Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

-More than 2 billion people in more than 160 countries will celebrate Christmas this coming Friday.
-To mark this global Christian holiday, we explore a beautiful altarpiece which features scenes of great pomp and circumstance.
+Let’s explore this beautiful altarpiece which features scenes of great pomp and circumstance.
 Let us venture into the brilliant world of the International Gothic.
-Let us experience a 15th century Christmas with Gentile da Fabriano’s Adoration of the Magi.
+Let us experience a 15th-century Christmas with Gentile da Fabriano’s Adoration of the Magi.

 International Gothic was the dominant European artistic style of the late 14th and early 15th centuries.
-It appealed to the aristocratic taste in particular, as a result of its use of brilliant colours, lavish costumes, and intricate decoration.
+It appealed to the aristocratic taste in particular, as a result of its use of brilliant colors, lavish costumes, and intricate decoration.
 Adoration of the Magi gives us a wonderful illustration of this.
 Undoubtedly it is the epitome of the International Gothic style.
-The work is an altarpiece which has a very vibrant and gilded appearance.
+The work is an altarpiece which has a very vibrant appearance and gilded frame.
 The artist was Gentile da Fabriano.
-He painted the work in 1423 for the family chapel of his patron, Palla Strozzi – the Cappella Strozzi, which lies within the Basilica di Santa Trinità in Florence.
+He painted the work in 1423 for the family chapel of his patron, Palla Strozzi, that is the Cappella Strozzi, which lies within the Basilica di Santa Trinità in Florence.

 Gentile da Fabriano was a fashionable leader of the International Gothic at this time.
 Similarly, Palla Strozzi was very fashionable in his tastes.
 Moreover, as the richest banker and the wealthiest Florentine of his time he could afford to be.
 Look at the elegant shapes, the radiant colours, and the flowing lines throughout the work.
 Furthermore, its elaborate and gilded Gothic frame highlights the lavish taste that both artist and patron shared.
 In short, Adoration of the Magi is anything but simple and understated.